bot4s/telegram/README.md

 Telegram Bot API for Scala

-The aim of this project is to provide a 100% idiomatic Scala wrapper for the new [Telegram Bot API](https://core.telegram.org/bots/api).
+100% idiomatic Scala wrapper for the [Telegram Bot API](https://core.telegram.org/bots/api).
 The entire API is supported, asynchronous by default, strongly-typed (no JSON stuff/strings) and transparently camelCased.

+Keeping the library up to date ensuring that all the functionality works is becoming difficult, I encourage users to report any bug or broken functionality, I'll do my best to give proper support in a reasonable time frame.

 ## Using it from SBT
 Cross-compiled for Scala 2.11 and 2.10